Subsequent applications

 2. Wishes to make a further subsequent application following a final decision declaring the first subsequent application inadmissible, unfounded or manifestly unfounded.[17]

 The law does not foresee a specific procedure to appeal against a decision on inadmissibility for subsequent applications.
-The Procedure Decree as amended by Decree Law 130/2020 and later by DL 20/2023, amended by the conversion Law no. 50/2023, provides, however, that suspensive effect is not granted for appeals against a decision rejecting or declaring inadmissible another subsequent application following a final decision rejecting or declaring inadmissible a first subsequent application, and for appeals against the inadmissibility of a subsequent application submitted in order to avoid an imminent removal, pursuant to Article 29 bis of the Procedure Decree.[15]
+The Procedures Decree as amended by Decree Law 130/2020 and later by DL 20/2023, amended by the conversion Law no. 50/2023, provides, however, that suspensive effect is not granted for appeals against a decision rejecting or declaring inadmissible another subsequent application following a final decision rejecting or declaring inadmissible a first subsequent application, and for appeals against the inadmissibility of a subsequent application submitted in order to avoid an imminent removal, pursuant to Article 29 bis of the Procedure Decree.[18]
 However, the appellant can request a suspension of the decision of inadmissibility, based on serious and well-founded reasons, to the competent court.

 The assessment on the admissibility of the reiterated application for international protection must also include a careful analysis on the prerequisites for the recognition of special protection as introduced by Decree Law 130/2020.
-On this point, the Court of Cassation has ruled that “in the matter of a reiterated application for international protection, the subject of the proceedings brought before the court is not the administrative measure of inadmissibility, but the establishment of a subjective right, which also includes the prerequisites of the invoked special protection”.[16]
+On this point, the Court of Cassation has ruled that “in the matter of a reiterated application for international protection, the subject of the proceedings brought before the court is not the administrative measure of inadmissibility, but the establishment of a subjective right, which also includes the prerequisites of the invoked special protection”.[19]
+In 2023 Court of Cassation again affirmed this principle.[20]

 For the rest of the appeal procedure, the same provisions as for the appeal in the regular procedure apply (see Regular Procedure: Appeal).